Random.MWC.Monadic

 range_randomM :: (RandomM m, RangeRandom x) => (x, x) -> m xSource

-The monadic analogue of range_random
+The monadic analogue of range_random.

 Returns a value randomly chosen from a user-specified range

 (inclusive).
-Uses the current Seed
+Uses the current Seed value from within the monad,

 automatically updating said seed value in the process.
 Thus,